open-source-tabletop/cadence-wargame-system/squadrons.md

 This game uses the Cadence Wargame System for it's core rules with the following additional rules.

-### Battlefield
+#### Battlefield

-Squadrons is best played on either a 3ft x 3ft or similar sized area.
+Squadrons is best played on either a 3ft x 3ft battlefield or any table with a similar area.

-### Rounds
+#### Rounds

-Each game of Squadrons lasts for 4 rounds, at the end of the 4th round the players should roll a d6, on a roll of 3 or more there is also a 5th round.
+Each game of Squadrons lasts for 3 rounds, at the end of the 3rd round the players should roll a d6, on a roll of 3 or more there is also a 4th round.

-### Ships
+#### Ships

 Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as Ships.